 - Leave a border around the edge of the crust.

-As you’re stretching the pizza dough, leave 1 inch around the edges a little bit thicker.
+As you stretch or stretch pizza dough, leave 1 inch around the edges a little bit thicker.
 For large pizzas, shape the dough to about 14 inches across.
 Smaller pies should have crusts that are between 10 and 12 inches in size.

 Topping and Baking Sourdough Pizzas

-Just like any other homemade version, you can top your sourdough pizza crust with whatever type of sauce and toppings you like.
-If you’re a fan of chicken alfredo pizza, make our bechamel cheese sauce!
+Like any other homemade version, you can top your sourdough pizza crust with whatever pizza sauce and toppings you like.
+If you’re a fan of chicken alfredo pizza, use our bechamel cheese sauce or a traditional Italian tomato sauce works perfectly, too!

 Baking on a pizza stone or cast iron griddle promotes a better rise and crispier sourdough pizza crust.